rnnyrk/ronnyrook.nl/blogs/expo-supabase-social-auth.md

 ### Environments

 **Because we're creating both `development` and `production` apps, all the steps of this tutorial have to be done twice.** So creating two Google apps in the development console and creating all identifiers and keys for Apple twice.
 You should also create two projects in Supabase.
 I've called one "Expobase" and the other "Expobase DEV".
-Within Google and Apple I follow the same notation.
+Within the Apple and Google consoles, I follow the same notation.
 With a DEV suffix (or ACC for staging) and just the name for production.

 Create a project within Supabase and under “Project Settings” find your “Reference ID” (Supabase ID).

 Within your editor, change the `.env.example` file to `.env.development` and create another `.env.production`.
 Fill in the required properties from your “Project Settings” page.
 The `EXPO_PUBLIC_SUPABASE_URL_DEV` is within “Project Settings > API > Project API keys” and can be found as `anon` key.
-The `EAS_PROJECT_ID` will be created to first time you deploy this project to your Expo account via the expo-cli.
+The `EAS_PROJECT_ID` will be created the first time you deploy this project to your Expo account via the expo-cli.

 ```bash
 EXPO_PUBLIC_SUPABASE_URL_DEV=https://{SUPABASE_ID}.supabase.co